Creating A Login Page Within WordPress

 2) This page now shows up as “Login” along with the rest of your “pages” on your blog.

-3) Go to DAP Admin > Config > Advanced (drop down).
-Scroll down to the field that says:
+3) Go to DAP Admin > Setup > Config .
+Scroll down to the field Login URL

-In the text box, enter the link to the login page from Step 1, minus the domain name.
-So, it would look like:
+In the text box, enter the full link to your login page from Step 1:

 Related: Where is the Logout Link?